 6. PMC Bronze .45 ACP 230 gr

-My go to brand for range shooting ammo.
+My go-to brand for range shooting ammo.
 Sometimes ends up cheaper than Blazer and is great brass to reload.

-If you want to see the full results from Lucky Gunner, check their post out here.
+And if you want to see the full results from Lucky Gunner, check their post out here.